Playback

 Can I upload my 3D video to YouTube?

 Yes.
-YouTube accepts Full SBS uploads.
-StereoLift writes the usual stereoscopic metadata for MP4 delivery, but YouTube's final 3D handling depends on its own ingest and playback path.
-The YouTube VR app on Meta Quest and Pico headsets is the most relevant target; the standard web and mobile players currently show the file as a single wide 2D frame.
+YouTube accepts Full SBS uploads, and StereoLift writes the stereoscopic metadata YouTube expects for MP4 delivery.
+In supported YouTube VR and 3D playback paths, the upload is recognized as stereoscopic after processing.
+The YouTube VR app on Meta Quest and Pico headsets is the most relevant target; standard web and mobile players may still show the file as a single wide 2D frame.
+If you want YouTube to treat the same SBS pixels as a plain side-by-side video instead, use the free local metadata tools to remove YouTube 3D recognition metadata before upload.
 Two upload tips: keep the source roughly 16:9 so the resulting SBS file lands at a YouTube-friendly aspect ratio, and avoid vertical (9:16 or taller) sources — YouTube routes them into Shorts, which uses a different player with no 3D mode.